-Wherever they are located, farmers grow two main types of squash, summer and winter, both of which have their own sub-groups.
+Wherever they are located, farmers grow two main types of squash, summer, and winter, both of which have their own sub-groups.
 Summer squash can be categorized by three primary variations: zucchini, yellow squash (straight and crookneck), and Hubbard.
 Some varieties have a bush-type growth instead of the vining habit.
 These are worth considering in areas where space is at a premium.

-Winter squash includes butternut, acorn and spaghetti squash.
+Winter squash includes butternut, acorn, and spaghetti squash.
 The name “winter squash” does not refer to when the producer plants or harvests the squash but rather to the time when the squash is sold.

 Winter squash actually require full sunlight and soil that is 70 degrees Fahrenheit to properly mature, according to horticulturalists at Cornell University.
-The majority of producers cannot find these conditions during the winter however.
+The majority of producers cannot find these conditions during the winter, however.

 A question that bothers many newcomers to squash production is why producers do not sell the winter squash with the summer squash since both are grown in warm weather.
 Technically that is possible, but you would not be maximizing the natural characteristics of winter squash.

-AgMRC noted that winter squash have a hard outer shell with a thick rind and an orange flesh that is reminiscent of the inside of a jack-o-lantern.
+AgMRC noted that winter squash has a hard outer shell with a thick rind and an orange flesh that is reminiscent of the inside of a jack-o-lantern.
 Because of these defining characteristics, winter squash can be stored for long periods of time and sold when the season’s summer squash is gone.

 Squash will grow on various soil types with proper management, University of Georgia Extension Horticulturalist George E. Boyhan said.
 In all cases, he recommended planting in well-drained soil.
 “Previous crop history should also be considered when selecting a site,” he said.
 Avoid land that has been in cucurbits the previous year.
-Also check for previous use of long-residual herbicides as well as heavy nematode infestation.
+Also, check for previous use of long-residual herbicides as well as heavy nematode infestation.

 Producers can buy seeds locally or from online stores such as http://www.harrisseeds.com.
-Most outlets sell summer squash, winter squash and specialty winter squash.
-In small quantities, most seed will cost $5 for a pack of 30 seeds.
+Most outlets sell summer squash, winter squash, and specialty winter squash.
+In small quantities, the most seed will cost $5 for a pack of 30 seeds.
 One-pound sacks of squash seed sell for $40 and a 5-pound sack costs about $110.

 Plant squash in full sun in 3-foot rows.
 Plant seeds about one-half inch deep and 4 to 6 inches apart in the row.
-When plants are in the one to two true-leaf stage, thin them to a 12- to 15-inch spacing, selecting the most vigorous seedlings.
+When plants are in the one to two true-leaf stages, thin them to a 12- to 15-inch spacing, selecting the most vigorous seedlings.